 Dante continues talking with souls who died violently.
 Later, he asks Virgil about the power of prayer.
 Soon, they meet Sordello, and Dante makes a long tirade against Italy.

-As we moved along, I was thinking of a game of dice: when it’s over, the loser often stays behind and sadly replays his throws – perhaps learning from his mistakes.
-The winner, on the other hand, leaves surrounded by a crowd, all hopeful of some recognition – and even a hand-out.
-That man was me – surrounded by the crowd of begging souls – trying to listen to each request and making promises as I did so.
+As we moved along, I was thinking of a game of dice: when it’s over, the loser often stays behind and sadly replays his throws–perhaps learning from his mistakes.
+The winner, on the other hand, leaves surrounded by a crowd, all hopeful of some recognition–and even a hand-out.
+That man was me–surrounded by the crowd of begging souls–trying to listen to each request and making promises as I did so.
 This image of the Medieval dice game of Zara has generated commentaries over the centuries that point in many different directions of meaning.
 Dante clearly imagines himself as the winner surrounded … Continue reading

 In this way, I met the judge from Arrezo who was murdered in revenge by Ghin di Tacco, followed by the one who drowned in the Arno.
 Another begging soul was Federigo Novello, killed in battle; and another was the Pisan lawyer, Farinata, murdered by Count Ugolono.
 His father urged his family not to take revenge.
-I also saw Count Orso, murdered by his cousin; and the soul of Pierre de la Brosse, falsely accused by his master’s wife – Mary of Brabant – and hanged.
+I also saw Count Orso, murdered by his cousin; and the soul of Pierre de la Brosse, falsely accused by his master’s wife–Mary of Brabant–and hanged.
 Still alive, she would do well to repent while she can.
 Otherwise, Hell awaits her!Having already heard the stories of Jacopo, Buonconte, and Pia in the previous canto, Dante mentions six more in that crowd of souls seeking remembrance and prayers from their families and friends in … Continue reading

 I finally freed myself from that crowd of souls who prayed only that others would pray for them, and thus speed them on toward Heaven.
 And I asked my dear Virgil: “Do I recall correctly that in your great epic you deny the power of prayer to change the will of Heaven?
 If that’s the case, do all these souls here hope in vain, or do I fail to understand what you wrote?”

 “No,” he replied.
 “I meant exactly what I wrote.
 But if you think about this more deeply, you’ll see that, in fact, these souls’ hopes are not in vain.
 What you need to understand is that the Justice of God is in no way lessened if their fervent love cancels the debt of their sins.
 The words of mine you refer to apply only to those in Hell, who cannot be helped by prayers because their souls are shut off from God eternally.
 My advice is that you wait until you meet Beatrice.
 She will illuminate you on the true nature of prayer when you stand in the beauty of her smile at the top of this mountain.”At last, the Pilgrims have moved beyond the needy crowd of souls who begged only for prayers from their families and friends still in the world.
-Perhaps it was the incessant pleas for just one thing … Continue reading
+Perhaps it was the incessant pleas for just one … Continue reading

 Hearing him speak thus, I told him: “Let’s go quickly, then, my dear guide.
 My fatigue has left me.
 But look there!
 The mountain now casts a shadow.”

 “Yes, I see it,” he replied.
 “But as long as we have light we’ll proceed as far up as possible.
 However, things here are not the way you think they are.
 Don’t worry.
 You’ll see the sun again before we reach the top, and your own shadow will return.
 Now, look at that soul over there by himself.
-He sees us, and I’m sure he’ll show us the quickest way to go.”Dante’s fatigue has left him – probably because he’s been focused on the tragic stories and requests we heard in the previous canto.
-And with the mention of his beloved Beatrice, he is … Continue reading
+He sees us, and I’m sure he’ll show us the quickest way to go.”Dante’s fatigue has left him–probably because he’s been focused on the tragic stories and requests we heard in the previous canto.
+And with the mention of his beloved Beatrice, he is eager to … Continue reading

 And so, we started walking toward him.
 How regal and aloof you appeared, O Lombard soul.Someone from Lombardy, a region in north central Italy bordering on the Alps in the north, the Po along its southern border, including the city of Milan to the west, and close to Verona in the east.
 How majestic and dignified.
 Without a word he watched us approach as though he were a crouching lion guarding his realm.
 Virgil, though, went right up to him and asked for directions about the ascent.
 But the soul ignored his question.
 He seemed more interested in who we were and where we were born.
 So Virgil told him he was born at Mantua.A city about 30 miles to the southwest of Verona, in the southeastern part of Lombardy.